SymfonyCasts/symfony7/sfcasts/add-fields.md

 Doh!
 This is a tricky situation where we need to do things in 3 steps: add the new columns, give them each a value, and *then* make them `NOT NULL`.

-Open the migration again.
+Open the last migration again.
 Most of the time, Doctrine does all the work for us.
 But we *can* add our own SQL to a migration.

 In the `up()` method, before the generated SQL, write